RenderKit/ospray/doc/api.md

                                of voxels for the `level`.
 Only `OSP_FLOAT` is supported as field `OSPDataType`.

+  OSPData[]  nodesPackedDense  Optionally provided instead of `node.data`, for
+                               each attribute a single array of all dense node data in a contiguous zyx layout, provided in the same order as the corresponding `node.*`
+                               parameters.
+This packed layout may be more performant.

+  OSPData[]  nodesPackedTile   Optionally provided instead of `node.data`, for
+                               each attribute a single array of all tile node data in a contiguous layout, provided in the same order as the corresponding `node.*` parameters.
+                               This packed layout may be more performant.

   int        filter            filter used for reconstructing the field, default
                                is `OSP_VOLUME_FILTER_TRILINEAR`, alternatively
                                `OSP_VOLUME_FILTER_NEAREST`, or